apnex/shukokai/README.md

 4. Slide the rear leg back at 45 degrees and then back.
 5. Step forward at a 45 degree angle, bring the front leg around so it is now the rear leg and you are at a 45 degree angle and then step back into kamae.
 6. Step back at a 45 degree angle and then return.
-7. Step forward with rear leg to a 45 degree angle and pivot on both feet so that you are in kamae (now at a 90 degree angle from the start position) and then step back.
+7. Step forward with rear leg to a 45 degree angle and pivot on both feet so that you are in kamae (now at a 90 degree angle from start position) and then step back.
 8. Step back with the front leg to a 45 degree angle and pivot on both feet so that you are in kamae (now at a 90 degree angle back from start position) and then step back.

 #### Third Set of 8